How To Secure MariaDB Server with mysql_secure_installation command

 - You can remove anonymous-user accounts.

-Before executing the following command, start the MySQL server.
+Before executing the following command, start the MariaDB server.

 Execute the following command to start MySQL configuration for the first time.